 Statin Use in the Elderly

 Discussion of whether statins should be given to elderly patients generally revolves around whether the cost/benefit calculation changes as people age.
 There have not been as many formal studies of patients in this range as there have been of middle-aged patients, so the science is a little less firm, although experts feel the results of experiments on statins in a broad age range apply to older people.
+And a large retrospective study of Veterans Health Administration data found statins produced good results for those over 75.

 Some discussion of this issue classifies elderly as those past age 75, and some as those past age 85.
 People in this age range have a risk for cardiovascular events no matter how healthy they are and no matter what types of medication they take.